zhoho/HanBTI/README.md

 - I recommend using computer rather than cell phone.
 (Image size issue)

 - If you have any suggestions, Please leave your comments on github issues or send us an email! chlwlgh1011@naver.com

+- Event: If you screenshot your results page and send it to us, we will give prizes to 2 people through a lottery.
+(Until today)

 <h2 id="License"align='center'>Copyleft / End User License</h2>